niplav/site/spans.md

 sequences, some of which are adaptive and others not — at any moment in time only the tips of adaptive branches are in evidence, the pruned ones cannot be seen.
-Thus rather than being direct descendants of primitive hominids, for example, huankind would have evolved along a separate but parallel line from other primates.
+Thus rather than being direct descendants of primitive hominids, for example, humankind would have evolved along a separate but parallel line from other primates.
 > Might the ontogeny of selective attention recapitulate this theme?
-That is, rather than selective attention comprising a single construct with a fixed ontogenic plan, might it be better conceptualized as a multidimensional construct with separat, parallel developmental trajectories for different components.
+That is, rather than selective attention comprising a single construct with a fixed ontogenic plan, might it be better conceptualized as a multidimensional construct with separate, parallel developmental trajectories for different components.
 To carry the analogy still further, might the specific developmental progression for a particular component of selective attention be determined by the adaptive fit of that component with the individual's ‘environmental press’?
-Although such a conjecture rekindles the tened of *ontogeny recapitulates phylogney* long since abandoned in physiological development (e.g., Dixon and Lerner, 1985), we suggest that it may nonetheless provide an overarching framework within which to cast life-span research and theory on the development
+Although such a conjecture rekindles the tened of *ontogeny recapitulates phylogeny* long since abandoned in physiological development (e.g., Dixon and Lerner, 1985), we suggest that it may nonetheless provide an overarching framework within which to cast life-span research and theory on the development